WatershedsWildfireResearchCollaborative/SEPARATE/README.md

 ## Download & Installation

-SEPARATE can be used in two ways:
+SEPARATE can be used in three ways:

 ---